monisha-rao11/PES1UG21CS038_PES1UG21CS050_PES1UG21CS061_PES2UG22CS809_Task_Management_with_Raft_Consensus/README.md

+# PES1UG21CS038_PES1UG21CS050_PES1UG21CS061_PES2UG22CS809_Task_Management_with_Raft_Consensus

+ #                                    Problem Statement 2:
-# Distributed Task Manager with Raft Consensus
+# Building a Task Management Application with Raft Consensus Algorithm and MySQL

 This is a task management application that leverages the Raft consensus algorithm to ensure consistency and fault tolerance across multiple nodes.
 The backend is built using Python's Streamlit framework and MySQL to store task data.